EduFatou/EduFatou/README.md

 I'm a **Full Stack Developer** passionate about building web applications and bringing ideas to life with code.

-*   I'm part of the development team of **'Flipas'**, a social network app.
+*   I'm part of the development team of **'Flipas'**, a company that builds B2B and SaaS apps.
 All the work is happening on my private account: `edufatouflipas`.
 *   **Fun Fact:** Before code development changed my life, I spent many years working as a filmmaker and video editor.
 *   **You can find me on LinkedIn:** [![LinkedIn](https://img.shields.io/badge/LinkedIn-EduFatou-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/edufatou)